NoStressCommerceCZ/virtualdev-box-dev-catalog/README.md

 You should check that everything is corretly installed.

+### Size does matter!
+Having an environment you can send and have others boot up is really neat, but not very portable if your file is a 5 GB download.
+Even 1 GB is pushing the limits.
+You should aim for a final Box size of no more than 500 MB.
+In order to achieve that size, there is a few things you can do.

+Install the operating system without a GUI.
+That is, when prompted, deselect the option to install a desktop environment.
+On a Debian Lenny install, the final size difference between an OS with and without a desktop environment was a whole 1 GB.

+Clear the system cache before you export at the end.
+You don't need tmp files, or cached system packages.
+In the case of Debian or Ubuntu based operating systems, you can clean the cache with

+	apt-get clean

+Either keep RubyGems from installing documentation, using --no-rdoc --no-ri or consider removing all documentation afterwards using

+	rm -r "$(gem env gemdir)"/doc/*

 ### Export a box

 Run vagrant command for create a vagrant box.